 You have the perfect Chili Lime Beef Jerky Marinade, now what?

 I typically use a bottom round roast.
-Slightly frozen is ideal for cutting.
+Slightly frozen beef is ideal for cutting.
+You can freeze it for an hour before you start.
 Cut into ¼ inch slices against the grain.
-Depending on your cut you may end up with long pieces or short chip-like piece.
+Depending on your cut you may end up with long pieces or short chip-like pieces.
 Both work.
 But most likely you will have a mix of both.
 Don’t worry about it, it is beef jerky not a beauty contest.

 ***warning, gross raw beef photos are about to begin****